Short URL: https://tnot.es/SG

 The official language of the Republic of Singapore is living in harmony.

 The four official languages (English, Mandarin Chinese, Malay, and Tamil) keeps everyone happy.

 Traditional customs have not been preserved as well as in Malaysia, but some of the traditional religious values remain.

 The move towards Uncle Sam's me culture has been stifled recently through educational promotion of Confucian values; emphasising society over the individual.

 Singapore might be the modern shopping centre in the tropics, but don't forget to visit some of the historical places of worship on your stop-over.

-Travel Guides -
+Singapore Travel Guides

-If you find Travel Notes useful, please take a moment to like us on Facebook and share with your friends on social media.
+If Travel Notes has helped you, please take a moment to like us on Facebook and share with your friends on social media.